 NRCS and Forest Service partner to improve forest health

-The United States Forest Service and the Natural Resources Conservation Service entered into a multi-year partnership to improve the health and resiliency of forest ecosystems where public and private lands meet across the nation.
+The United States Forest Service and the Natural Resources Conservation Service entered into a multi-year partnership, the Chiefs’ Joint Landscape Restoration Partnership, to improve the health and resiliency of forest ecosystems where public and private lands meet across the nation.

-The 13 priority projects selected for 2014 will build on existing projects and partnerships.
+These projects build on existing projects and partnerships.
 By leveraging technical and financial resources and coordinating activities on adjacent public and private lands, conservation work by NRCS and FS will be more efficient and effective in these watersheds.